cryptonome/raspboard/README.md

 To provision additional data sources, see the Grafana documentation and add a config file to ./grafana/datasources/ before starting the app.

+Setup the initial IP for raspberry-pilot machine and docker machine to gather the information

+    RASPILOT_IP
+    INFLUXDB_IP

 ##Dashboards

 By default, the app does not create any Grafana dashboards.
 An example dashboard that's configured to work with carDB at influxdb is located at ./grafana-provisioning/dashboards/